ky-ji/ky-ji.github.io/index.md

 I am a final-year undergraduate student from School of Computer Science and Technology, Xidian Univeristy, supervised by Dr.Fei Cheng.
 My research interests include but not limited to Efficient AI and Machine Learning.

 ## Education
 From Sep.
-2021, BEng in Computer Science and Technology (Top-notch Talent Class), Xidian University
+2021, B.E in Computer Science and Technology (Top-notch Talent Class), Xidian University

 ## Research Interests